AveYo/D-OPTIMIZER/README.md

-# DOTA 2 RESOURCES BY AVEYO
+# DOTA 2 RESOURCES BY AVEYO (OTHER THAN THE STAND-ALONE RELEASES)

+Hint: use `Clone or download` - `download zip` button to get the batch files with proper windows line endings

 #### No-Bling - "GlanceValue" restoration mod v2 - with more performance Tweaks and polished manual filters!
 https://github.com/No-Bling/DOTA